fcapolini/aremel/README.md

 with `:`.
 They don't appear in the output HTML and are turned into JavaScript code behind the scenes.
 * Anywhere in your markup you can insert *JavaScript expressions* surrounded by the `[[` and `]]` markers.
 They are replaced by their value in the output HTML.
 * You can define your own reusable components using the `<:define>` tag.
-Combined with `<:import>` it also lets you define reusable component libraries with remarkable ease.
+Combined with `<:import>` it also lets you define reusable component libraries with ease.
 * Reactivity is completely transparent, in a design reminiscent of the venerable [OpenLaszlo](https://en.wikipedia.org/wiki/OpenLaszlo) framework: no need to call `render()` or anything to keep your page up to date.
-* Aremel's server is also your compiler: you only need to set the server up and it transparently compiles your code for both the client and the server as needed to serve your pages.
+* Aremel's server is also its compiler: you only need to set the server up and it transparently compiles your code for both the client and the server as needed to serve your pages.
 * Finally, Aremel supports [Server Side Rendering](https://www.digitalocean.com/community/tutorials/react-server-side-rendering) out of the box, automatically implementing an [isomprphic](https://medium.com/@ElyseKoGo/an-introduction-to-isomorphic-web-application-architecture-a8c81c42f59) behaviour with zero effort on your side.

 What follows is a comparison of two of [React's homepage examples](https://reactjs.org/) in Aremel and React's [JSX](https://reactjs.org/docs/introducing-jsx.html).